eclipse/vorto/plugin-sdk/plugin-generator/Readme.md

 Generators are used to generate source code from Vorto Information Models.
 An example of a generator could be generating a piece of device firmware that connects to the AWS cloud and send device data in such a way, that the AWS cloud expects it.

-## Version 2 (new)

-The version 2 is the new way of providing generators and plugging them into the Vorto Repository.
-Compared to Version 1, it is much simpler with less communication overhead to the Vorto Repository to load data.

 ![](docs/generator-plugin-v2.png)

 Each Generator must make sure to provide two endpoints, that are called by the Vorto Repository upon code generation: